ni/spec-server-proxy/CONTRIBUTING.md

-# Contributing to *spec-server-proxy*
+# Contributing to Spec Server Proxy

-Contributions to *spec-server-proxy* are welcome from all!
+Contributions to Spec Server Proxy are welcome from all!

-*spec-server-proxy* is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/spec-server-proxy).
+Spec Server Proxy is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/spec-server-proxy).

-*spec-server-proxy* follows a pull-request model for development.
+Spec Server Proxy follows a pull-request model for development.
 If you wish to contribute, you will need to create a GitHub account, clone this project, push a branch with your changes to your project, and then submit a pull request.